pluginkollektiv/cachify/README.md

 ### Features ###
 * Works with custom post types.
-* Caching methods: DB, HDD, APC and Memcached.
+* Caching methods: DB, HDD, APC, Redis and Memcached.
 * “Flush Cache” button in the WordPress toolbar.
 * Ready for WordPress Multisite.
 * Optional compression of HTML markup.